hapify/hapify/docs/templating/hapify/code-samples.md

 ### Test if the model is geo-located

-In a single model template, if the model has the property `isGeolocated` (i.e. if the model contains at least one latitude field and one longitude field), this block calls the map position picker component.
+In a single-model template, if the model has the property `isGeolocated` (i.e. if the model contains at least one latitude field and one longitude field), this block calls the map position picker component.

 === "Long syntax"